-- Rotation until the limit switch is reached, the actual configuration of limit switches is used (e.g., polarity, location).
+- Movement until the limit switch is reached - in this case, the current settings of the limit switches (location, polarity) are used.
 For more details please refer to Motion range and limit switches chapter.

-- Rotation until a signal from the revolution sensor is received, the actual configuration of revolution sensor is used.
+- Movement until a signal from the revolution sensor is received, in this case the current settings of the revolution sensor are used.
 For more details please refer to Position control chapter.

 Successful completion of home position calibration results in assertion of the STATE_IS_HOMED flag in the controller state structure.
-If after this position somehow got lost (stop on limit switch, emergency stop while moving, steps loss detection, turns the Alarm mode), the corresponding flag is dropped and it is necessary to re-calibrate the home position.
+In case the home position is somehow lost after the calibration (stop on limit switch, immediate stop while moving, the detection of loss of steps, switching to the alarm mode), the corresponding flag is dropped and it is necessary to re-calibrate the home position.

 The position reached as a result of calibration will slightly depend on the speed of the last motion until the selected sensor responsed.
 Therefore, don’t change the speed parameters for further successful reaching the same position.

-The parameters configuration commands are described in the Communication protocol specification chapter
+Autocalibration commands are described in the Communication protocol specification chapter.

-A set_zero script is supplied with XiLab software pack, providing the automatic Home position configuration.
-This script changes the Standoff setting in Home position folder, making the actual position as the Home one.
+A set_zero script is supplied with XiLab software pack, providing the automatic home position configuration.
+This script changes the Standoff setting at Home position settings tab, making the actual position as the Home one.